sharleenw/my_blog/content/home/about.md

 # Biography

-I am a Statistician at the College of Nurses of Ontario in Toronto, Ontario.
+I am a Statistician in Toronto, Ontario.

 This blog is for publishing some of the data analysis projects that I do in my spare time.